 In the past, the third-year residents have used their allotted meeting time to attend the annual meeting of the American Academy of Ophthalmology.
-Total surgical experience is well above minimum standards in most areas, with as many as 175 cataract extractions having been performed by one resident and an average of 120 cataract extractions representing a realistic number.
+Total surgical experience is well above minimum standards in most areas, an average of 180 cataract extractions representing a realistic number.

 Parts of the curriculum are applicable to all three years of the residency; i.e. teaching conferences, lectures, seminars, wetlabs and workshops.